-1. Admission-A master's degree in English or its equivalent.
-In addition to the general Graduate School requirements for entrance, the Department of English reserves the right to administer a qualifying examination to any student before admission to the Doctor of Education program for College Teachers of English.

-2. The student will demonstrate competency in two research tools as defined in the Graduate Catalog.

-3. Course Work-The course work consists of 72 hours chosen from graduate courses in American, English, World literature, and pedagogy.
+- 1. Admission -- A master's degree in English or its equivalent.
+In addition to the general Graduate School requirements for entrance, the Department of English reserves the right to administer a qualifying examination to any student before admission to the Doctor of Education program for College Teachers of English. - 2.
+The student will demonstrate competency in one research tool as defined in the Graduate Catalog. - 3.
+Course Work -- The course work consists of 72 hours chosen from graduate courses in American, English, World literature, and pedagogy.
 Specifically the course work will be as follows: